jnessier/Flash/README.md

 return [
     // ...
     FlashInterface::class => function () {
-        $key = '_flashMessages'; // Key as identifier of the flash messages return new Flash($key);
+        $key = '_flashMessages'; // Key as identifier of the messages in the storage return new Flash($key);
     },
     FlashMiddleware::class => function (ContainerInterface $container) {